bitcoinerlab/miniscript/README.md

 only `nonMalleableSats` when constructing a spend; `malleableSats` (and `unknownSats` when enabled) are diagnostics only.

-Enumeration can grow exponentially with Miniscript structure (e.g., large `thresh` trees).
+Remember that solutions can grow exponentially with Miniscript structure (e.g., large `thresh` trees).
 As a reference point, `multi(2,key1,...,key20)` produces 190 satisfactions and completes in about 200ms on a laptop, while `multi(4,key1,...,key20)` yields 4,845 satisfactions and takes around 6 seconds.
-To keep enumeration practical, the satisfier prunes unknown satisfactions by default and enforces `maxSolutions` (1000 by default).
-The limit counts every enumerated solution, including dsats and intermediate combinations, not only the final valid witnesses.
-Set `maxSolutions: null` to disable the limit, or lower it to fail fast on large scripts.

 #### Recommended usage

-- Call `analyzeMiniscript` (or inspect `issane` from `compileMiniscript`) to ensure the miniscript is sane before enumeration.
+- Call `analyzeMiniscript` (or inspect `issane` from `compileMiniscript`) to ensure the miniscript is sane before deriving witnesses.
 - When spending, construct witnesses **only** from `nonMalleableSats`.
 - Treat `malleableSats` (and `unknownSats` when enabled) as diagnostics and never use them for production spends.